Taylor Woodrow: Private housing revival

-The collapse of the property boom led to exceptional write offs of more than £100 million in 1991 and 1992.
+The collapse of the property boom amid the early 1990s recession led to exceptional write offs of more than £100 million being incurred in 1991 and 1992.
 At the same time, few in the construction industry were making substantial profits.
 Gradually, Taylor Woodrow's construction business was reduced in size and the emphasis of the group was redirected to private housing – both in the United Kingdom and North America.
-In March 1994, Taywood Homes was strengthened, by the acquisition of Heron Homes taking its sales to an annual rate of 1,000, while overseas the success of its United States and Canadian subsidiaries gave the group an extra 2,000 a year sales.
+In March 1994, Taywood Homes was strengthened, by the acquisition of Heron Homes taking its sales to an annual rate of 1,000, while overseas the success of its United States and Canadian subsidiaries gave the group an extra 2,000 per year sales.

 By the end of the 1990s, Taylor Woodrow was describing itself as an international housing and property group.
-The last major civil engineering contract had been as part of the Channel Tunnel consortium (completed in 1994) and although there were still substantial building contracts, including the National Assembly for Wales (2006), construction was on the way out.
+The last major civil engineering contract undertaken by the firm was as a part of the Channel Tunnel consortium (completed in 1994) and although there were still substantial building contracts, including the National Assembly for Wales (completed in 2006), such construction work was a diminishing area for the business.

 In January 2001, Taylor Woodrow intervened in the proposed merger of Bryant–Beazer, buying Bryant for £632 million in cash and shares.
 Adding Bryant's annual sales of 4,000 to Taywood's 2,000 immediately elevated Taylor Woodrow to one of the United Kingdom's top five housebuilders.
 Taywood's housing was relocated to Bryant's Birmingham office, and rebranded under the Bryant name.
-Two years later the housing business was again enlarged, this time by the acquisition of Wilson Connolly, taking output to approaching 10,000 units a year.
+Two years later, the housing business was again enlarged, this time by the acquisition of Wilson Connolly, taking output to approaching 10,000 units per year.

 Merger with George Wimpey

-In March 2007, the company announced plans for a £6 billion nil premium merger with George Wimpey.
+In March 2007, the company announced plans for a £6 billion nil premium merger with long term rival construction company George Wimpey.
 The merger was effected by means of a scheme of arrangement, leaving the original Taylor Woodrow shareholders with 51% of the new Taylor Wimpey.
 Taylor Woodrow provided the new chairman and finance director, while the chief executive and the United Kingdom managing director came from Wimpey.

 Taylor Woodrow Construction

-In September 2008, Vinci plc, the British subsidiary of France's Vinci SA, acquired Taylor Woodrow Construction from Taylor Wimpey for £74m.
-Today Taylor Woodrow Construction is a UK-based civil engineering contractor, one of four operating divisions of Vinci Construction UK.
+In September 2008, Vinci plc, the British subsidiary of France's Vinci SA, acquired Taylor Woodrow Construction from Taylor Wimpey in exchange for £74m.
+Some aspects of the company, including the rights to its logo, were not included in the sale.
+Presently, Taylor Woodrow Construction is a UK-based civil engineering contractor, one of four operating divisions of Vinci Construction UK.
 The business was launched in 2011, combining civil engineering operations from the former Taylor Woodrow group and from Vinci UK – formerly Norwest Holst.